wangyg115/pyrite/README.md

 ./galene --insecure
 ```

-### Using Npx (Published version)
+### Pyrite - Published

+No need to build Pyrite manually; just run it directly from npm if you
-This is the Express service that also hosts the frontend files in one service.
+trust the package.
+This is the Express service that also exposes the frontend
+as one single service:

 ```bash
 npx @garage44/pyrite:latest
 ```

-### Manual build (Development)
+### Pyrite - Development

-For development, to get a grasp of how services interact, you should try the
+The manual build is for development, or to get a grasp of how services interact.
-manual build.
-The Express service and the frontend (Vitejs) are started
-separately to keep development easier:
+The Express service and the frontend (Vitejs) are started separately to keep
+development simple:

 ```bash
 cd pyrite